Atlanta Marathon: History

 The first race was held on March 25, 2007, under the original sponsor-branded name ING Georgia Marathon.
 The race was acquired by US Road Sports in 2008.
 In September 2010, it was announced that Publix would be the new title sponsor for the race.
 In January 2014, Life Time Fitness acquired the race and operated the race in 2014 and 2015.

 On December 15, 2015, the race was acquired by Atlanta Track Club, who had previously operated the Atlanta Marathon until its final running in 2013.
 They have operated the race since 2016.
 For 2019, the race has been renamed the Publix Atlanta Marathon and the course has been changed.

 On February 29, 2020, a day before the Atlanta Marathon, the Atlanta Track Club hosted the U.S. Olympic marathon trials for the 2020 Summer Olympics.
 The course was different from the Atlanta Marathon—it looped three times so more spectators would line the course.
 The men's marathon trials saw Galen Rupp win in a time of 2:09:20, followed by Jacob Riley and 43-year-old Abdi Abdirahman.

 The woman's race featured the largest number of competitors ever in the US Olympic Trials Marathon: 450 women qualified for the race.
-After two hours of racing, the pack was led by Aliphine Tuliamuk, who pulled away to win with a time of 2:27:23.
-Just over her shoulder was first-time marathoner Molly Seidel.
+Aliphine Tuliamuk won with a time of 2:27:23.
+In second place was first-time marathoner Molly Seidel.
 No other woman has qualified for the U.S. Olympic Team with the trials as her first marathon.
 Sally Kipyego finished third, edging out Des Linden and Laura Thweatt to make the team.

 On November 2, 2020, the Atlanta Track Club moved the Atlanta Marathon 40 kilometers south of Atlanta, in Henry County, Georgia on the grounds of the Atlanta Motor Speedway located in Hampton, owing concerns to Fulton County and City of Atlanta restrictions on public events during the ongoing coronavirus pandemic.
-The marathon and half marathon wereheld Sunday and utilise the oval, road course, parking lots, campgrounds, and perimeter roads of the 840 acre complex, while the 5000 metre run will be held on Saturday inside the 1.5 mile oval grounds.
+The marathon and half marathon were held Sunday and utilise the oval, road course, parking lots, campgrounds, and perimeter roads of the 840 acre complex, while the 5000 metre run will be held on Saturday inside the 1.5 mile oval grounds.
 It was similar to the Atlanta Track Club's PNC Atlanta 10 Miler: Extreme Hill Edition originally held in Atlantic Station, which was moved to Michelin Raceway Road Atlanta, which also utilised a motorsport circuit and access roads.
 With the move to AMS, it will be the longest continuously held major event on the Atlanta Track Club schedule, as neither the Peachtree (1970) nor the Invesco QQQ Half Marathon (1963) were held in 2020.